evkx/evkx.github.io/content/models/zeekr/x/X_Privilege_AWD/_index.md

 ## Performance

-The Zeekr X Privilge AWD has a maximum power of 315KW (428hp).
+The Zeekr X Privilege AWD has a maximum power of 315KW (428hp).
 The total torque is 543nm.
 The 0-100km/h sprint (0-62mph) takes 3,8 seconds.
 The top speed is 180 km/h.

 ## Battery, range, and charging